PrismarineJS/mineflayer-pathfinder/readme.md

 * Default - See lib/interactable.json

 ### blocksCantBreak
 Set of block id's pathfinder cannot break.
-Includes chests wheat and all unbreakable blocks.
+Includes chests and all unbreakable blocks.
 * instance of `Set`

 ### blocksToAvoid